 In fact, some experts believe that quotes from people we admire can inspire us on a biological level.
 In an article for Fast Company, media psychology expert and communications consultant Scott Sobel says: “Humans are aspirational.
 We want to look up to role models and leaders and follow what they ask … their words—inspirational quotes—affect us on a primal level.”

-If you’re in need of a burst of motivation, check out these 13 quotes by nonprofit leaders—many of whom shared their wisdom at the Collaborative—on leadership, staying true to your mission, and supporting beneficiaries.
+If you’re in need of a burst of inspiration, check out these 13 motivational quotes by nonprofit leaders—many of whom shared their wisdom at the Collaborative—on leadership, staying true to your mission, and supporting beneficiaries.

 Motivational Quotes for Nonprofit Leaders

 “Leadership is about finding your unique blueprint and expressing that courageously, confidently, and vulnerably.”

 “Leadership really comes down to two fundamental things and if you get them right, then you’re 80 percent of the way there.
 The first one is establishing the vision for a team; the second one is establishing a culture for your organization that helps contribute to mission success.”

 “We care a lot about the product or mission, which is extremely important, but I love focusing on understanding the people behind it.
 When you take care of yourself as a leader, when you understand who you are—what makes you tick, what energizes you, what keeps you up at night—and when you understand your team and say ‘what do you need to accomplish the goals that are set in front of you?’ … and can truly understand them, you have an opportunity to really make a difference.”